-Finding: No interior lot line is proposed at this time; however, it is possible that the property will be further divided in the future.
+Finding: The Hearings Officer notes that the applicant is not proposing an interior lot line at this time; however, it is possible that the property will be divided in the future.
 If an interior lot line is proposed separating the Phase 1 and Phase 2 development sites, then a minimum 15-foot building, accessory structure, and vehicle use area setback shall be provided on both sides of the interior lot line.